-Our analysis focuses on relatively heavy mediators and the DM mass spectrum compared to previous work~\cite{Babu:2023zni} where the freeze-in mechanism is studied through the scalar flavon portal which mixes with the SM Higgs field.
+Our analysis focuses on relatively heavy mediators and the DM mass spectrum compared to some previous analyses where the freeze-out mechanisms~\cite{Calibbi:2015sfa} and freeze-in mechanisms~\cite{Cheek:2022yof,Babu:2023zni} are studied separately through the scalar flavon portal.
 Flavon theories inherently induce the flavor-changing neutral current (FCNC) at the tree level.
 From the outcomes of current experimental searches in both quark- and lepton-level FCNC processes, the FN symmetry breaking scale requires to be advanced at least to the TeV range.
-In light of a naturalness perspective, the core of these theories rely on the dynamical generation of mass hierarchy invalidating small bare coupling parameters at the Lagrangian level.
-This makes the mass of the scalar component of the flavon at the FN symmetry breaking scale, whereas the mass term for the pseudoscalar part (the pseudo-Goldstone boson of spontaneous breaking of FN symmetry) arises only from the soft-breaking term, which is supposed to be much lower than its scalar counterpart.
-We focus mostly on the pseudoscalar portal due to the discovery prospects in recent experiments.
+In light of a naturalness perspective, the core of these theories rely on the dynamical generation of mass hierarchy which avoids small bare coupling parameters at the Lagrangian level.
+This makes the mass of the scalar component of the flavon at the FN symmetry breaking scale, whereas the mass term for the pseudoscalar part (the pseudo-Goldstone boson of spontaneous breaking of FN symmetry) arises only from the soft-breaking term, which is supposed to be much smaller than its scalar counterpart.
+In the absence of such a soft-breaking term, a massless Goldstone boson featuring flavor-violating couplings does not align favorably with the ongoing experimental searches or astrophysical observations conducted over the past few decades~\cite{Kim:2008hd,Jaeckel:2010ni}.
+We focus mainly on the pseudoscalar portal due to the prospects of discovery in recent experiments.
 We explore both the freeze-out and freeze-in mechanisms for the DM productions and identify the parameter space explaining the observed relic density of the Universe.
-Our findings show that for a $\mathcal{O}(\gev)$ mediator freeze-out mechanism works with the DM candidate in the $\mathcal{O}(\tev)$ range, and the framework provides spin-independent and spin-dependent scattering cross sections at direct detection experiments.
-However, for the freeze-in production of a DM below 1 TeV, a significantly higher value of $v_\phi$, $\mathcal{O}(10^7-10^9)\,$GeV is required.
+Our findings show that for a mediator $\mathcal{O}(\gev)$, the freeze-out mechanism works with the DM candidate in the $\mathcal{O}(\tev)$ range, and the framework provides spin-independent and spin-dependent scattering cross sections in direct detection experiments.
+However, for freeze-in production of a DM below 1 TeV, a significantly higher value of $v_\phi$, $\mathcal{O}(10^7-10^9)\,$GeV is required.
 The choice of reheating temperature of the Universe also plays an important role in identifying the processes contributing to the DM production.
-It is worth mention that the entire framework can produce the observed mass and mixing texture for all the SM fermions including nonzero masses for the light neutrinos.
+It is worth mentioning that the entire framework can produce the observed mass and mixing texture for all SM fermions, including non-zero masses for light neutrinos.